Unseen Japan: A 2 Day Itinerary to Tour Matsumoto in Winter

 comike, comic market at tokyo big sight

-Comiket is a huge market-like event, where participants sell magazines known as doujinshi (self-published works) that they’ve produced depicting manga and anime.
-This massive comic marketplace is held twice a year.
-The summer version, known as "NatsuComi," is in August, and the winter "FuyuComi" is at the end of the year.
+This massive marketplace is typically held twice a year.
+The summer version, Summer Comiket, often referred to as "NatsuComi," is in August, and the Winter Comiket "FuyuComi" is at the end of the year.
 Both fairs are held at Tokyo Big Sight, an international exhibition center near Odaiba.

-During the event, anime and game companies, merchandise manufacturers, and companies owning copyrights exhibit their works and sell merchandise.
+While the main attraction is the market run by these circles, during the event there are several anime and game companies, merchandise manufacturers and publishers, and companies owning IP copyrights that exhibit their official works and sell official merchandise.
 There are also exclusive Comiket goods for sale, which makes them popular with attendees during each fair.

 Swiss admiral and Naruto cosplayer